or email us: email@example.com

 Please note that to apply, you will need:

-- English-subtitled rough-cut of your film or edited scenes in the length of minimum 40 min. (max.
-2GB, we prefer mp4/mov format); an additional edited pilot/trailer/teaser of the film is an advantage
+- An English-subtitled rough cut of your film or a selection of edited scenes with a length of 40 – 90 minutes (max.
+2GB, supported formats include MP4, AVI, MOV); an additional edited pilot/trailer/teaser of the film is an advantage.

-- film treatment (max.
-1 page) based on the shot material
+- Film treatment based on the shot material (max.
+3000 characters)

-- motivational letters from all the team members: director, editor and producer (max. half-page)
+- Motivation letters from all the team members: director, editor and producer

-- financing plan of the film (specify non-/confirmed funding)
+- Financing plan of the film (with specified confirmed/non-confirmed funding)

-- portrait photo of director, editor and producer, their CVs and contact details
+- Portrait photo of the director, editor and producer (300 dpi), their short CVs and contact details

-The editing rooms are fully equiped except for the computer – you need to bring your own laptop together with storage device containing all the footage.
+The editing rooms are fully equipped except for the computer – you need to bring your own laptop together with a storage device containing all the footage.

 You will attend three one-week residential sessions at different project development stages (the dates and locations will be confirmed later):